-Now, the other thing they talk about is the need for uncertainty and variety in human life.
-If humans get too certain and too bored and too set in our routines, we become a bit dis-engaged in life.
+Now, the other core human need they talk about is the need for uncertainty and variety in human life.
+It sounds backward but if you think of your own life, it makes sense!
+If humans get too certain and too bored and too set in our routines, they become a bit dis-engaged in life.
 The same thing goes for your followers.
-If you’re only posting one type of content and your audience is certain that they’re only going to see that specific content show up all the time in your feeds, they’re going to start tuning you out.
+If you’re only posting one type of content every day and your audience is certain that they’re only going to see that specific content show up all the time in your feeds, they’re going to start tuning you out.

 Managing, organizing, and creating social media content becomes super simple when you start to break down your social media posts into different categories.